duckduckgo/p5-app-duckpan/README.md

 ------

-## Installing DuckPAN
+## Installing DuckPAN Locally

-**\*\*Note**: You don't need to install DuckPAN if you're using our DuckDuckHack virtual machine or the Vagrant virtual environment.
+**\*\*Note**: You don't need to install DuckPAN locally if you're using our DuckDuckHack virtual machine or the Vagrant virtual environment.
 It's already installed for you!

-To install DuckPan, open your terminal and run:
+To install DuckPAN, open your terminal and run:

 ```shell
 curl http://duckpan.org/install.pl | perl